yoaibot/YoUaiApp/blueprint.md

 4. Implement the welcome screen.
 5. Proceed with the rest of the registration flow screens.
 6. Implement the admin dashboard.

+## 8. Version Control Best Practices

+- The `build/` directory, which contains compiled application output, is automatically generated and should not be tracked by version control systems like Git.
+This prevents unnecessary large files and conflicts in the repository.
+It has been added to `.gitignore`.